AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Find Minimum In Rotated Sorted Array medium level on leetcode with tc of O(log n) and sc of O(1) Beats Beats 84.33% in runtime with JavaScript

 ### day 28 of #100DaysOfCode
-- Optimized backend case study Api reduced response time by 0.6s
+- Created architacture flow for Ai-mrk project
-- Improved cache storing logic for Cs page data
+- Improved flow chart functionality

-#### Array:
+#### BinarySearch:
-- Solved Search in Rotated Sorted Array II medium level on leetcode with tc of O(n) and sc of O(1) Beats Beats 84.33% in runtime with JavaScript
+- Solved Search in Rotated Sorted Array II medium level on leetcode with tc of O(n) and sc of O(1) Beats Beats 98.78% in runtime with JavaScript